-Industrial training, provides an opportunity to students to experience the environment and culture of industrial production units and commercial activities undertaken in field organizations.
+It is needless to emphasize further the importance of Industrial Training of students during their 3 years of studies at Polytechnics.
+It is industrial training, which provides an opportunity to students to experience the environment and culture of industrial production units and commercial activities undertaken in field organizations.
 It prepares student for their future role as diploma engineers in the world of work and enables them to integrate theory with practice.
+Polytechnics have been arranging industrial training of students of various durations to meet the above objectives.

-For this purpose, students at the end of fourth semester need to be sent for industrial training for a minimum of 4 weeks duration to be organised during the semester break starting after IV Semester examinations.
+This document includes guided and supervised industrial training of a minimum of 4 weeks duration to be organised during the semester break starting after second year i.e. after IV Semester examinations.
 The concerned HODs along with other teachers will guide and help students in arranging appropriate training places relevant to their specific branch.
 It is suggested that a training schedule may be drawn for each student before starting of the training in consultation with the training providers.
 Students should also be briefed in advance about the organizational setup, product range, manufacturing process, important machines and materials used in the training organization.

 Equally important with the guidance is supervision of students training in the industry/organization by the teachers.
-A teacher may guide a group of 4-5 students.
 A minimum of one visit per week by the teacher is recommended.
 Students should be encouraged to write daily report in their diary to enable them to write final report and its presentation later on.

 An internal assessment of 50 and external assessment of 50 marks have been provided in the study and evaluation scheme of V Semester.
 Evaluation of professional industrial training report through viva-voce/presentation aims at assessing students understanding of materials, industrial process, practices in industry/field organization and their ability to engage in activities related to problem solving in industrial setup as well as understanding of application of knowledge and skills learnt in real life situations.
 The formative and summative evaluation may comprise of weightage to performance in testing, general behaviour, quality of report and presentation during viva-voce examination.
 It is recommended that such evaluations may be carried out by a team comprising of concerned HOD, teachers and representative from industry.
-The components of evaluation will include the following.